SYON ABBEY

 the Virgin who was a Mother,

-the Mother who was ever a Virgin.
+the Mother who was ever a

 Third Reading

-said that all created
+{It has been said that all created things are

-are made up of four elements -
+made up of four elements -

 fire, air, water and earth.